 Tate’s arm was severely hyper-extended and injured as she refused to “tap out” (submit), rendering this an institutionally sanctioned example of sporting violence (see picture here – warning graphic photo).

-Scholars have noted that as women navigate their options in patriarchal systems 1, they frequently make strategic “bargains,” assessing gendered rules and scripts specific to the cultural contexts in which they live.
+Scholars have noted that as women navigate their options in patriarchal systems [1.
+Patriarchy refers to a system where males (fathers specifically) establish and perpetuate their power through formal ownership and control over women, children, and property – older male privilege is strategically built into societal institutions.], they frequently make strategic “bargains,” assessing gendered rules and scripts specific to the cultural contexts in which they live.
 Frequently, “patriarchal bargains” occur when women behave in ways that grant them power as individuals, but reproduce the dominant gender order, thereby perpetuating cultural systems that subordinate women collectively.

 In certain sporting contexts, men and women emphasize traditional gender performances in order to increase their market value.
 In MMA, a disproportionate number of men embellish hyper-masculine personas by hiding certain emotions, while intimidating opponents through verbal and physical presentations.
 Some female mixed martial artists, like Rousey, also consciously work to intimidate opponents through verbal and physical posturing in pre-fight rituals.